Local Housing Statistics

 Apply for public housing – Work and Income(external link)

-These metrics considers costs of rents within a selected area and the number of renting households that must spend significant parts of their income on that cost.
+These metrics consider the amount of income spent on rent within a selected area.
 These metrics help provide some indication of the relative affordability of renting and the percentage of households that may be experiencing rental stress within the selected area.

 Rental affordability and stress metrics in Local Housing Statistics include:

-• the average weekly rent cost a household pays, based on weekly rent from tenancies started during the month reported.
+- the average weekly rent from tenancies started during the month reported.
 The average in this instance is the geometric mean.

-Statistical summaries (rent prices) are based on bonds data lodged and held by Tenancy Services at the month of reporting.
+Statistical summaries (rent prices) are based on bonds information lodged and held by Tenancy Services at the month of reporting.
 It is important to note that market data is subject to historical revision.

 Find out more about Stats NZ rental price index (RPI)(external link)